DMS 72A: DIAGNOSTIC MEDICAL SONOGRAPHY PROCEDURES & APPLICATIONS

 The student will be able to:

-B. define and apply standards for image acquisition.
+- Describe and apply the recognized technical standards for image acquisition

-E. explain and use key control functions of ultrasound equipment.
+- Describe and demonstrate the use of the key control functions of ultrasound equipment

 Course Content